Trump hails ‘excellent relationship’ with Kim, turning historic corner

 At one point, Trump suggested to reporters the talks could extend to a second or even a third day if they were going well.
 He was originally scheduled to leave on Wednesday.
 But on Monday evening, the White House announced Trump would depart for Washington by 8 p.m.
 Tuesday evening in Singapore, leaving little time for follow-up.
 Before he leaves he’ll sit for an interview with his friend, the Fox host Sean Hannity, and convene a media availability for other reporters.

-A US official confirmed to CNN Trump’s departure was moved up by more than 12 hours because Kim set his own departure for shortly after the summit, as first reported by Bloomberg.
+A US official confirmed to CNN Trump’s departure was moved up by more than 12 hours because Kim set his own departure for shortly after the summit.
 The official cautioned, however, that the schedule could always change if meeting goes well and there is more to discuss.
-The meeting is intended to be “start of a relationship,” the official said, and there could be more to come between both sides if things go well.

-In the same statement, the White House said the talks between US and North Korean officials were moving “more quickly than expected,” though didn’t elaborate on what precisely that meant for Trump’s stated goal of securing North Korea’s complete and verifiable denuclearization.

 Tuesday’s meeting, convened at a luxury hotel on the island of Sentosa, comes just three months after Trump accepted North Korea’s invitation for talks on the spot.
 It was an extraordinarily compressed timeline for the landmark summit, one that left aides scrambling to initiate communication with the hermit nation.